 In order to minimise the risk of disruption to the completion of any transaction which we are to complete on your behalf, which involves the provision to us of funds by you, we ask that you let us have cleared funds no later than seven working days before the date set for completion.
 If this is not possible in any case please discuss the position with us as soon as possible.

-If you have any questions regarding regulatory issues please contact our Compliance Officer for Legal Practice, Julian Johnstone at Druces LLP, Salisbury House, London Wall, London EC2M 5PS or by emailing us at email@example.com.
+If you have any questions regarding regulatory issues please contact our Compliance Officer for Legal Practice, Paul White at Druces LLP, Salisbury House, London Wall, London EC2M 5PS or by emailing us at email@example.com.